Skip to content

 Otherwise, delete the resources created in each step:

-kubectl pod/api-consumer
+kubectl delete pod/api-consumer

-kubectl serviceaccount/api-consumer-1
+kubectl delete serviceaccount/api-consumer-1

 kubectl delete authconfig/talker-api-protection